drBenway/pixi-vn-wiki/ink/ink-canvas.md

-# Use PixiJS Canvas in Ink
+# Use Canvas in Ink

-Pixi’VN included in Ink syntax the possibility to use the PixiJS Canvas.
+Pixi’VN included in Ink syntax the possibility to use the [PixiJS Canvas](/start/canvas.md).

 The syntax is as follows: